 A chef of his quality that decides to operate a high-stop institution in the center of an agricultural-area really underscores the significance of produce and elements to any significant premium delicacy in the world.
-The use of local produce doesn’t only occur at Provenance; a lot of restaurants and fresh food cafes rely on local produce.
+The use of local produce doesn’t only occur at Provenance; a lot of luxury restaurants rely on local produce.

 Among Australia’s many “European”, complex and wonderful cities, Melbourne has been “discovered” by international foodies.
 In April, the city got reasonable interest when it received a World’s 50 Best Restaurants awards.

-Melbourne’s coffee and all day breakfast bar culture, pop ups, key lane way bars and restaurants had already charmed many.
+Melbourne’s assorted selection of luxury restaurant bistros, pop ups, key lane way bars and restaurants had already charmed many.
 Today, famous chefs like Heston Blumenthal and David Thompson are championing the town.